Yellow Lady's Slipper

 Range & Habitat: The native Yellow Lady's Slipper is an uncommon plant that is widely scattered across Illinois (see Distribution Map).
 It is less common than formerly, but still persists in colonies of variable size at several sites.
 Habitats include moist to dry deciduous woodlands, sandy woodlands and savannas, thinly wooded bluffs along rivers, wooded slopes, and forested bogs.
 The size of local populations can increase in response to fallen trees from windstorms, or occasional wildfires, as this reduces excessive shade from woody vegetation.
 Some authorities regard this orchid as a native variety of Cypripedium calceolus, which occurs in Eurasia.
 Under this system of classification, its scientific name is Cypripedium calceolus pubescens.

 Faunal Associations: The showy flowers attract mostly small bees and various flies.
 In North America, Robertson (1929) and Stoutamire (1967) observed honeybees, little carpenter bees (Ceratina spp.), mason bees (Osmia spp.), Halictid bees (Agapostemon sp., Lasioglossum spp.), and Andrenid bees (Andrena spp.) visiting the flowers.
 Some of these bees were regarded as effective at cross-pollination of the flowers, while other bees became trapped in the flowers and died.
 Miscellaneous flies and beetles were also observed to visit the flowers, but they were regarded as ineffective pollinators.
 The showy flowers are deceptive because they induce insects to explore the flowers in the expectation of a reward, but they contain no nectar and their pollen is unavailable to them.
+Two insects have been observed to feed on the Yellow Lady's Slipper Orchid: adults and larvae of a weevil (Stethobaris ovata) and larvae of a Scathophagid fly (Parallelomma vittatum).
+Adults of this weevil feed on the shoots, buds, and flowers, while its larvae feed within the seedpods of this orchid.
+Larvae of the preceding fly are leaf-miners.
 White-Tailed Deer readily consume the foliage of this and other orchids, and local populations may require a deer-resistant fence for protection where these animals are abundant.

 Photographic Location: The slope of a wooded bluff in Vermilion County, Illinois.